gbmhunter/blog/content/electronics/components/electropermanent-magnets-epms/index.md

 EPMs contain a hard magentic material (such as NIB) and a semi-hard magnetic meterial (such as Alnico), wound in a coil of wire.
 An electrical current through the coil polarises the magnetic field of the semi-hard magnetic material.
 When the current flows in one direction, the semi-hard materials magnetic field aligns with the magnetically hard materials magnetic field, allowing an external field to develop.
 When the current flows in the other direction, the two fields oppose one another, and all (well, most) of the magnetic flux is divereted internally in the device, giving no external field.

-{{< img src="diagram-of-electropermanent-magnet-fields-and-hystersis.png" caption="Diagram showing the how electropermanent magnets work.
-Image from Electropermanent Magnetic Connectors and Actuators: Devices and Their Application in Programmable Matter by Ara Nerses Knaian." width="600px" >}}
+{{% figure src="diagram-of-electropermanent-magnet-fields-and-hystersis.png" caption="Diagram showing the how electropermanent magnets work.
+Image from Electropermanent Magnetic Connectors and Actuators: Devices and Their Application in Programmable Matter by Ara Nerses Knaian." width="600px" %}}

 ## Uses